Code-Institute-Submissions/MS1-Wellness-Centre/README.md

 and [Code Institute's](https://courses.codeinstitute.net) module content; All key fundamental elements which underpin the developing process as a whole.\
 [Youtube](https://youtube.com) was also used as a learning aid.

+[GitHub Docs](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) on how to clone a respository.\
 [W3C Markup Validator](https://validator.w3.org/) used to check all html code for syntax errors.\
 [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) used to check all CSS code for any errors in the code.\
 [Autoprefixer](https://autoprefixer.github.io/) used to check all css code producing -webkit- and -ms-.\